west coast gecko of dense wet forest

 Main Threats

-Habitat loss from forest clearance and land development is the primary threat.
-Also threatened by predation from introduced rats and cats, and by climate change.
-Classified as At Risk - Declining, with a small and decreasing population.
+Habitat loss from forest clearance and land development.
+Predation from introduced rats and cats.
+Climate change.
+Small decreasing population.

 Population